-2.1 Soil Sample Collection
+45 2.1 Soil Sample Collection

-The desert soil samples were collected from three regions namely Abha of Asir region (semi-arid), and the arid regions of Muzahmiyah (near Riyadh) and Hafr Al-Batin.
-Samples were collected between 26 Jan and 18 Feb 2019.
-Figure 1 and table 1
+The desert soil samples were collected from three regions namely Abha of Asir region (semi-arid), and from the arid regions of Muzahmiyah (near Riyadh) and Hafr Al-Batin.
+Samples were collected between 26 Jan and 18 Feb, 2019.
+Figure 1 shows locations of the sampling sites and the climatic conditions at these sites.
+Each sample was a mixture of three samples from the upper 5 cm of soil.
+From Muzahmiyah two samples namely a rhizospheric soil and a non-rhizospheric soil sample was

-- 50 shows the locations of the sampling sites and the climatic conditions at these sites.
-Each sample was a mixture of three subsamples each collected from a distance of 1m from each other.
-Debris (2 cm) from the surface was removed at the time of sampling and a soil core from a depth of 5 cm was then obtained.
-From Muzahmiyah two samples namely a rhizospheric soil and a non-rhizospheric soil sample was collected.
-Following collection, samples were transported to the lab at room temperature and were processed immediately after arriving at the lab.
-Portions of soils were stored at -20 °C for DNA - 55 extractions.
+50 collected.
+Following collection, samples were transported to the lab at room temperature and were processed immediately after arriving to the lab.
+Portions of soils were stored at -20 °C for DNA extractions.
 Biogeochemical properties and other details of sampling sites are given in table 1.
-The pH, of the soil, was determined by using a pH meter.
-While total aerobic counts in the soil were determined on 1/5th diluted nutrient agar plates using the dilution plating method.
+The pH, of the soil was determined by using a pH meter.
+While total aerobic counts in the soil were determined on 1/5th diluted nutrient agar plates using dilution plating method.